jiakaiBot/deCloudflare/subfiles/rapsheet.cloudflare.md

     1. Ironically, CloudFlare spams people (despite their spam-mitigation purpose).
 Customers (former and current) as well as people who never used CF are receiving spam from CloudFlare.
 Customers [receive spam][38] from CF without express consent and possibly contrary to privacy policies.
 This is deceptive because spam mitigation is one of CloudFlare's selling points.
     1. CloudFlare outsourced video surviellance to a supplier of poorly secured cameras, which were [compromized][39]
     1. When a large profit-driven tech giant uses a non-profit fund raising platform to [solicit donations][40] to feed their own staff at events, it's clear that professionalism is in short supply at CloudFlare Inc.
     1. CloudFlare asks those who anonymously report illegal conduct on their websites to reveal their true identity.
 Yet CF has a history of doxxing whistle blowers and making them into victims.
-Instead of apologizing in the child porn case, the CEO (Matthew Prince) said the whistle blowers [should have used fake names][41].  (see "CloudFlare shelters criminals" below)
+Instead of apologizing in the child porn case, the CEO (Matthew Prince) said the whistle blowers [should have used fake names][41] despite Cloudflare’s contradictory [claim][privacyClaim] to have a privacy pledge: “[A]ny personal information you provide to us is just that: personal and private.” (see "CloudFlare shelters criminals" below)
 1. CloudFlare **shelters criminals**
     1. CF [protects booters][CFAidsBooters], who drum up business for Cloudflare by DoS attacking non-Cloudflared websites.
     1. CF [protects][42] pro-ISIS websites from attack.
+    1. CF [protects][privacyClaim] copyright infringers.
+    1. CF [protects][criminalProtection] fraudsters running a fake store.
+    1. When CF fights their liability for sheltering criminals in court, [they win][cfWins]!
     1. CF protected a website that distributed child pornography.
 When a whistle blower reported the illegal content to CF, CF actually [doxxed][43] the people who reported it.
 CloudFlare revealed the whistle blowers' identities directly to the dubious website owner, who then [published][brennan] their names and email addresses to provoke retaliatory attacks on the whistle blowers!
 Instead of apologizing, the CEO (Matthew Prince) said the whistle blowers [should have used fake names][41].

 [//]: # (if any US k-12 schools use Proquest, then it should also me mentioned that this is a [FERPA]https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html violation b/c 3rd party vendors legally cannot further expose a student's PII to yet another 3rd party; scriborder should perhaps be spotlighted)